How to Install PostgreSQL 17 on Ubuntu (26.04, 24.04, 22.04)

 (1 row)

-If PostgreSQL does not start automatically, enable and start it with the following command:
+If the service did not start automatically, enable it explicitly:

 sudo systemctl enable postgresql --now